mesteranna/open-music-data-white-paper/README.md

 -   `bib/administrativedata.bib`: bibliography on administrative data sources in statistics.

--    `bib/CISAC.bib`: resources related to CISAC .
+-    `bib/CISAC.bib`: resources related to CISAC and the ISWC system.

 -   `bib/collections.bib`: bibliographic entries for theories and conceptualisations of collections.

 -   `bib/datamodels.bib`: bibliographic entries for data models.

+-    `bib/IFPI.bib`: resources related to IFPI and the ISRC system.

 -   `bib/ISOData.bib`: bibliographic entries for relevant ISO standards.